torproject/torspec/proposals/340-packed-and-fragmented.md

 ## Negotiation

 This message format requires a new `Relay` subprotocol version to indicate support.
-If a client wants to indicate support for this format, it sends the following extension as part of its `ntor3`
+If a client wants to indicate support for this format, it sends the following extension as part of its `ntor3` handshake:
-handshake:

-   RELAY_PROTOCOL
-     version    u8
+  EXT_FIELD_TYPE:

+    [03] -- Packed and Fragmented Cell Request

-The `version` field is the `Relay` subprotocol version that the client wants to use.
-The relay must send back the same extension in its ntor3 handshake to acknowledge support.
+This field is zero payload length.
+Its presence signifies that the client wants to use packed and fragmented cells on the circuit.

+The Exit side ntorv3 response payload is encoded as:

+  EXT_FIELD_TYPE:

+    [04] -- Packed and Fragmented Cell Response

+Again, the extension presence indicates to the client that the Exit has acknowledged the feature and is ready to use it.
+If the extension is not present, the client MUST not use the packed and fragmented feature even though the Exit has advertised the correct protover.

+The client MUST reject the handshake and thus close the circuit if:

+  - The response extension is seen for a non-ntorv3 handshake.
+  - The response extension is seen but no request was made initially.

 ## Migration